Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Mauricio Dubon (.366 on-base percentage in past 10 games, 69 points above season-long percentage), battle starter Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.
+Mauricio Dubon and his .368 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Houston Astros against the Boston Red Sox and Brayan Bello on August 24 at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Mariners.
+In his previous game he had a hitless showing (0-for-1) against the Red Sox.

 Mauricio Dubon Game Info & Props vs. the Red Sox